awslabs/aws-lambda-rust-runtime/README.md

 ```

 ## Building and deploying your Lambda functions
-> **Note**
-> CLI commands in the examples use Linux/MacOS syntax.
-For different shells like Windows CMD or PowerShell, modify syntax when using nested quotation marks like `'{"command": "hi"}'`.
-Escaping with a backslash may be necessary.
-See [AWS CLI Reference](https://docs.amazonaws.cn/en_us/cli/latest/userguide/cli-usage-parameters-quoting-strings.html#cli-usage-parameters-quoting-strings-containing) for more information.

 If you already have Cargo Lambda installed in your machine, run the next command to build your function: